Help us grow — star us on GitHubGitHub stars

 });

 $latest() is used when you track state changes over time by creating new facts rather than deleting old ones.
-It returns attributes where the most recent fact with that predicate matches the specified value.
+It returns records where the most recent fact with that predicate matches the specified value.

 $not(value)

-const { incompleteTasks } = await lr.Attribute.findAll({
+const { incompleteTasks } = await lr.Record.findAll({

 incompleteTasks: [